TomatorCZ/master-thesis/Notes/Proposals/Explicit-partial-type-inference.md

 ## Scope

 Partial type inference can be solved in various ways.
-We chose a feature enabling to hint the compiler by specifying ambitious type arguments and letting the remaining ones on him.
+We chose a feature enabling to hint the compiler by specifying ambiguous type arguments and letting the compiler infer the rest.
 It aims at cases, where we want just to specify the arity of desired generic method(type) or specify a parameter that is not possible to infer from the context but let the compiler infer the remaining arguments.

 ## Design